catalyst/moodle-auth_userkey/README.md

 **Example client**

+**Note:** the code below is not for production use.
+It's just a quick and dirty way to test the functionality.

 The code below defines a function that can be used to obtain a login url.
-You will need to add/remove parameters depending on whether you have iprestriction or update/create user enabled and which mapping field you are using.
+You will need to add/remove parameters depending on whether you have update/create user enabled and which mapping field you are using.

-The required library curl.php can be obtained from https://github.com/dongsheng/cURL
+The required library curl can be obtained from https://github.com/moodlehq/sample-ws-clients
 ```php
 /**
  * @param   string $useremail Email address of user to create token for.